 GST on GTA, GTA under GST Regime, Applicability of GST on GTA

 GST on GTA, GTA under GST Regime, Applicability of GST on GTA.
-GST under reverse charge on Goods Transport Agency (GTA). we would like to reiterate that the CAknowledge.comhas always supported Government of India in all its growth initiatives. we are prepared to extend their contribution to ensure the successful transition and implementation of GST.
-Check GST Provisions on GTA as per CGST Act 2017 in Simple Language from below…
+GST under reverse charge on Goods Transport Agency (GTA). we would like to reiterate that the CAknowledge.com always supported Government of India in all its growth initiatives. we are prepared to extend their contribution to ensure the successful transition and implementation of GST.
+Taxability of Goods Transport Agencies (herein after referred as GTA) under GST era, will have a lots of confusion.
+So we are discussing the relevant provision and relevant notification issued till Dec’18 in detail.

 Normal charge on GTA service when opted to pay central tax @ 6% with full ITC